What is IB and why is it important?

 There are no shortcuts in the IB.
 No study hacks.
 Nada.

-You can’t just memorize facts to then regurgitate onto an exam paper like you can in other curriculums.
+You can’t just memorise facts to then regurgitate onto an exam paper like you can in other curriculums.

 - More information on Crimson's IB Preparation programs